DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/filtering.md

 If your data service supports filtering operations, you can handle the DataGrid filtering state changes in order to request data from the server with the corresponding filters applied.

-To setup remote filtering, you shouldn't use the `LocalFiltering` plugin.
-You should handle the `filtersChange` event of the `FilteringState` plugin in order to recieve updates on filters changes.
+To set up remote filtering, don't t use the `LocalFiltering` plugin.
+You need to handle the `filtersChange` event of the `FilteringState` plugin in order to recieve updates on filter changes.
 They happen once an end-user modifies text within the Filter Row editors or other filtering controls.
-Having the filtered data recieved from the server just pass it to the `DataGrid` component `rows` property.
+Once the filtered data is recieved from the server, pass it to the `DataGrid` component's `rows` property.

 ## Using Filtering with Other Data Processing Plugins

-When using filtering features side by side with other features such as paging and grouping you should be carryful about the order in which the plugins appear inside the DataGrid container.
-You should decide if you need to paginate filtered rows or to filter the current page.
-In the first case put the `LocalFiltering` plugin before the `LocalPaging` one.
-In the second case just inverse the plugins order.
+When filtering features are used with other features such as paging and grouping, take note of the order in which the plugins appear in the DataGrid container.
+You need to choose whether to paginate filtered rows or filter the current page.
+In the first case, put the `LocalFiltering` plugin before the `LocalPaging` one.
+In the second one, inverse the plugins' order.